Strongly regular graphs satisfying the 4-vertex condition: Polar switching

-We have the set $P$ with three structures defined on it.
+We have the set $P$, the point set of $\bP$, with three structures defined on it.
 The polar space structure $\bP$, with relation $\perp$, and the two graph structures $\Gamma_\phi$ and $\Gamma_\chi$.
 We translate what it means for $\Gamma_\phi$ and $\Gamma_\chi$ to be isomorphic in terms of the polar space.

 Let $g: \Gamma_\phi \rightarrow \Gamma_\chi$ be an isomorphism.
 By Lemma \ref{lem:detU}, it sends $U$ to itself.